unmeg/unmeg.github.io/_posts/2020-07-08-atx-power-supply-adapter-zj-024.md

 ## Numbers

-Attached to a 550W PENQUIN power supply, I get:
+Okay, when I attach this board to a 550W PENQUIN power supply and probe the terminal blocks with a multimeter, here are the values I am getting on each rail:

 +12V: 12.10V